 - Add cream if desired.

-- Put bowl in freezer, removing occasionally to whisk until frozen.
+- Put the bowl in freezer, removing occasionally to whisk until frozen.
 Best left overnight to freeze.

 - Krazy Kraut (or other local or homemade sauerkraut)

-- endive or other handy veggies of you choosing maybe leftover veggies, broccoli, etc.
+- Cubed Cucumber, Radishes, Endive, or other handy veggies of your choosing - maybe leftover veggies, broccoli, etc.

 - Take a nice, flat medium bowl and make a “section” for whatever you have or like of the following ingredients (SKIP IT IF YOU DON’T LIKE IT!):

 - Season with any of all of the following: